avdstaaij/gdpc/docs/source/overview/transformation.md

 The transformation system allows you to "transform" your frame of reference for placing blocks, so that you can always build using local coordinates instead of global ones.
-The idea is based on the use of transformation matrices in 3D graphics APIs.
+The concept is based on the use of transformation matrices in 3D graphics APIs.

 If you're programming, say, a house function, you could just always build the